SylvieNewman/git-and-github-lab/Assignment1.py/README.md

 - **Mixed review sentiment:** Some reviews included both a positive and negative statement.
 The revised prompt instructed the model to classify mixed reviews as neutral when the overall sentiment was not clearly positive or negative.
 - **Ratings and text did not always agree:** The star rating was retained as the assignment comparison label, but the written review sometimes supported a different sentiment classification.
 - **Emotion disagreement:** The LLM and NRC emotion labels sometimes differed because the LLM used context while the NRC method used individual lexicon words.
 - **Agent Communication:** The agent understood my commands for the most part.
-But there were a few times when prompting the model together that I had to reiterate what I wanted it to do.
+But there were a few times when prompting the model with the agent that I had to reiterate what I wanted it to do.
 By asking questions to ensure it understood me, double check its accuracy and steer it in the right direction, I was able to work around many of the initial misunderstandings.
 It helps that I have used Codex for other projects and it understands me better by now.

 ## Files included